RickdeJager/CTF/DUC2020/osint/I_think_this_one_is_really_going_to_take_off/writeup.md

 When the CTF was over, some of the other competitors shared their solutions.
 Turns out there are two major ways to simplify tracking down the plane.

 ## Use ads-b.nl
-I tried to look for a free military plane trackers, but only found paid sites.
-Turns out there is a free tracker that work perfectly for this challenge.
+I tried to find a free military plane tracker, but only found paid sites.
+Turns out there is a free tracker that worked perfectly for this challenge.

  You can set the search region to Australia and lookup all flights on the first of September.
 ![](res/ads-b.png)